spinnaker/governance/rfc/java11.md

 ### 1.18 (early January)

 For our container builds, we'll first move just two (of approximately ten) services to the new JRE.
-Thee two services will be `igor` and `orca`.
+The two services will be `igor` and `orca`.
 By default, anyone who uses Halyard to deploy these containers will get the Java 11 JRE for these services.
 Users who experience problems or aren't ready to use Java 11 can use the `java8` variant by specifying `imageVariant: slim-java8` (or